 If your eye area is dry, opt for avocado oil.

 AND FOR MY HAIR, WHICH VEGETABLE OIL SHOULD I CHOOSE?

-To repair dry and damaged lengths, generously apply your oil to dry hair, starting from the ears and leave to act under a hot towel for 30 minutes before washing your hair.
-Please note that two shampoos may then be necessary.
+To repair dry and damaged lengths, generously apply your oil to dry hair and leave to act under a hot towel for 30 minutes before washing your hair.
+Be careful, two shampoos may then be necessary.